Course Overview

 - Implement security for logins, databases, and objects for MS SQL Server.

-- Create and manage users, groups, shares, and file permissions with Role Based Access Control (RBAC) in a Microsoft Server environment.
+- Deploy and manage Active Directory Domain Services (AD DS) in both on-premises and Microsoft Azure cloud environments, including identity integration; create and manage users, groups, shares, and file permissions with Role Based Access Control (RBAC) in a Microsoft Server environment.

 - Plan and implement Group Policies and Local Security Policies.